MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/deploy/deploy-clients/with-office-365.md

 2. Click **Users and Groups** and then click **Add users, reset passwords, and more**.

-3. Select the Skype Room Systems v2 account, and then click or tap the pen icon, which means edit.
+3. Select the Microsoft Teams Rooms account, and then click or tap the pen icon, which means edit.

 4. Click on the **Licenses** option.

 5. In the **Assign licenses** section, you need to select Skype for Business Online (Plan 2) or Skype for Business Online (Plan 3), depending on your licensing and what you've decided in terms of needing Enterprise Voice.
-You'll have to use a Plan 3 license if you want to use Cloud PBX on Skype Room Systems v2.
+You'll have to use a Plan 3 license if you want to use Cloud PBX on Microsoft Teams Rooms.
 Minimally you will need CloudPBX for voice connectivity.
 Then configure hybrid voice or PSTN calling based on the PSTN connectivity method.
-See [Skype Room Systems v2 licenses](https://docs.microsoft.com/en-us/SkypeForBusiness/skype-for-business-and-microsoft-teams-add-on-licensing/license-options-based-on-your-plan/skype-room-systems-v2) for more details.
+See [Microsoft Teams Rooms licenses](https://docs.microsoft.com/en-us/SkypeForBusiness/skype-for-business-and-microsoft-teams-add-on-licensing/license-options-based-on-your-plan/skype-room-systems-v2) for more details.

 6. Click **Save** to complete the task.